|

 The command object does most of the work when

 executing stored procedures.
-We still use the DataReader in exactly the same way we normally would:
+We still use the DataReader in exactly the same way we normally

 SqlCommand storedProcCommand =